lisagorewitdecker/Angular2023-to-1-2-Quarter-2024/README.md

 <b>git commit --all</b><br>
 <b>git push origin your_feature_branch_goes_here</b><br>

-Then navigate to the pull requests page at github.com within the repository and choose <b>New pull request</b> in order to create a request to merge your feature branch into main.<br>
+Then navigate to the pull requests page at github.com within the repository and choose <b>New pull request</b> to create a request to merge your feature branch into main.<br>

-When you are ready to Merge your feature branch into master, click the <b>Merge</b> button and let the github website perform the actual change to main.
-You can then close the source branch on github and delete your local branch with:<br>
+When you are ready to Merge your feature branch into main, click the <b>Merge</b> button and let the github website perform the actual change to main.
+You can then close the source branch on GitHub and delete your local branch with:<br>
 <b>git checkout main && git pull && git branch -d your_feature_branch_goes_here</b>

-Try to make your feature branch as short and descriptive as you can be.
-If you have to refactor due to your change(s), create one feature branch for refactoring, another that will build on it.
+Try to make your feature branch as short and descriptive as possible.
+If you have to refactor due to your change(s), create one feature branch for refactoring and another that will build on it.

 ## Built With